 An Easy Raspberry Sauce:

-This is not a jam-sweet sauce but sweetened only enough to bring out the luscious raspberry flavor.
-The sauce was made with two packages of frozen raspberries and a small amount of sugar.
+This is not an overly sweet sauce.
+It is sweetened just enough to bring out the luscious raspberry flavor.
+We made the sauce with two packages of frozen raspberries and a small amount of sugar.
+You can also use fresh raspberries if they are available.

-This mixture was cooked just enough to reduce to a slightly thickened sauce.
+Cook the mixture just enough to reduce it to a slightly thickened sauce.
+It really couldn’t be easier or faster.

 Putting Our Lemon Raspberry Parfaits Together: